-The Vim 9.1 release was dedicated to Bram.
+The Vim 9.1 release is dedicated to Bram.

 I've come a long way down the vi trail since 1990...vi, xvi, elvis, vile, xvile, nvi, and now, Vim.
 Consider this page a paltry tribute to Vim: a most useful, efficient, and enjoyable free editor of the vi type.
 Here is a peek (screen shot). at how Vim 9.1 looks on my FreeBSD 14.3-STABLE system with the vim zenburn colorscheme.

-When I was working, I used gvim most of the time and used a few tricks to make Vim into a good SAS development environment.
+When I was working, I used gvim most of the time on a Unix server and used a few tricks to make Vim into a good SAS development environment.
 I collected these tips in a page of functions for Vim when programming in SAS

 Comments and suggestions about this Vim page are welcome. --Kent Nassen, knassen@NOWAYAMSPAYchartermi.net>